-The church’s initial place of worship was at 325 Lapeer Street in the Old Rescue Mission Building.
-The building eventually began showing signs of deteriorations, making it was unfit for safe public worship.
-A leaking roof, and no heat in the Pastor’s office (causing him to do most of his work at home) were some of the most immediate challenges facing the church.
+The church’s second place of worship was at 325 Lapeer Street in the Old Rescue Mission Building.
+The building eventually began showing signs of deterioration, making it was unfit for safe public worship.
+(A leaking roof, and no heat in the Pastor’s office (causing him to do most of his work at home) were some of the most immediate challenges facing the church.)
 In essence, the building was old and in bad shape; but God allowed New Life to use it until the church saw a need to build its own facility.

-Shortly after the building was completed, the growing congregation marched from our former location at 325 Lapeer Street to our new church at 1401 Janes Street.
+Shortly after the building was completed in 1987, the growing congregation marched from our former location at 325 Lapeer Street to our new church at 1401 Janes Street.
 This was God’s third big move on our behalf in less than two years.

 Over the years New Life experienced tremendous growth, financially, spiritually, and numerically.
-Lives were transformed and changed and New Live became a vibrant force in the community.
-Dr. Bradley developed a ministry which evolved around with Christian Education, Preaching and Witnessing.
-New Life clearly became a church driven to serve Jesus Christ by serving the community and building the body of Christ through programs design to allow members to exercise their gifts.
+Lives were transformed and changed and New Life became a vibrant force in the community.
+Dr. Bradley developed a ministry which evolved around Christian Education, Preaching and Witnessing.
+New Life clearly became a church driven to serve Jesus Christ by serving the community and building the body of Christ through programs designed to allow members to exercise their spiritual gifts.

 New Life, faced with the loss of its only spiritual leader, sought God’s counsel to find a person able to continue to advance the Kingdom agenda.
-In May of 2018, Dr. Craig Tatum accepted the call to pastor New Life.
+In May of 2018, Dr. Craig Tatum, who left New Life twenty years earlier to Pastor, accepted the call to pastor New Life.
 Dr. Tatum was no stranger to New Life; as he served as Youth Church Pastor and Christian Education Director for several years prior to becoming Pastor of First Salem Missionary Baptist Church in Battle Creek, Michigan in 1998.
 Since returning home, the church has continued to experience growth spiritual, financially and numerically, with lives being changed and the city being transformed.